By Ryan Windt | Head of Growth Marketing | Updated June 2026

 The Bottom Line

 General liability insurance is not cyber insurance.
-It was not designed to be, and modern policy language makes sure it is not.
-Businesses that rely on their GL policy as a backstop for cyber losses are exposed — often without realizing it until a claim is denied.
+It was not designed to be, and modern policy language, ISO form updates, and a decade of case law make sure it is not.
+Businesses that rely on their GL policy as a backstop for cyber losses are exposed, often without realizing it until a claim is denied.

 Cyber incidents are now the leading cause of business disruption for small and mid-size companies.
 The costs involved, from forensic investigation to breach notification to business interruption to third-party liability, require dedicated coverage that responds to how modern attacks actually work.